ksprague1/Teacher/README.md

 Most of the code is in Teacher.py and Mountain_car.py

-dqn is the same as in stable baselines with a single line change
+dqn is the same as in stable baselines but with a single line change